awez/amirrajan.github.com/a-dark-room/index.md

 **The Rest of the Story**

 Everything past this point contains spoilers.
-If you haven't played the game and dont want the story spoiled.
+If you haven't played the game and don't want the story spoiled.
 Stop reading now.

-I want to make sure I've logged everything that's happend around the growth and popularity of A Dark Room.
+I want to make sure I've logged everything that's happened around the growth and popularity of A Dark Room.
 I hope that indie developers (or those that want to try to "make it" in the App Store) can benefit from these entries.
-Notable events are listed below along with any pertinent information about how it affected downloads, reviews, emotions, and anything else that influnced the success (or failure) of A Dark Room for iOS.
+Notable events are listed below along with any pertinent information about how it affected downloads, reviews, emotions, and anything else that influenced the success (or failure) of A Dark Room for iOS.

 **Jun 29, 2013: Picking the Development Environment**